fasterEMS/openEMS-Project/docs/_sources/python/openEMS/Tutorials/Parallel_Plate_Capacitor_Waveguide.rst.txt

    it can't be simulated.

 Another question is whether the port should have a length and width.
-For transmission line simulations, the answer is often yes (especially for transmission line simulation) - the port should have a width as wide as the transmission line to minimize discontinuity.
+For transmission line simulations, the answer is often yes - the port should have a width as wide as the transmission line to minimize discontinuity.
 On the other hand, one can usually keep the length 0.
-Here to make the problem more interesting, we simulate a port with a 5 mm width - much smaller than the width of the plates.
+Here to make the problem more interesting, we simulate a port much smaller than the width of the plates to study the consequences of impedance mismatch.
+We choose to create a port with a 5 mm width.

 Both ports have an input (or output) impedance of 50 Ω, but only the first port is used for excitation (input), so we set Port 1's ``excite`` attribute